 Failing to show how you meet the job requirements.

 Yet, up to 75% of the resumes they receive do not show how the applicants specifically meet the job requirements that are so specifically listed in the ad.
-As hard as it is to believe, most resumes submitted, even today in 2017, are generic and full of irrelevant, useless information that contains no value to the employer because it is not relevant to the job he needs to fill.
+As hard as it is to believe, most resumes submitted, even today in 2017, are vague and full of irrelevant, useless information that contains no value to the employer because it is not relevant to the job he needs to fill.

-2. their years of direct, relevant experience.
+2. the applicants’ years of direct, relevant experience.

 That’s it, and it takes only six seconds to find out what they need to know.

 Generic resumes are a waste of your time and get read only when no other qualified applicant has applied for the job.
 Today, 300,000 Albertan’s are looking for jobs — employers are inundated with qualified applicants.
-If you aren’t sure what a generic resume is, please call 403.563.0408!
+If you aren’t sure what a generic resume is, please call me!

 The #2 Mistake